Application dates for 2023:

 Idlewild Trust cannot support projects for children under the age of 18.
 It will consider applications that nurture emerging professionals within the arts aged 18 and over, but not within secondary schools, sixth form colleges, Further Education Colleges, universities or conservatoires.
 Please see our Funding Guidelines.

 No. We do not fund capital projects including extensions and new facilities.
 As a trust with limited resources, we focus either on Arts: Nurturing Early Stage Professionals or Conservation: Objects and Works of Art.

 No. Since February 2016, we no longer support the conservation or repair of organs or church bells.
 As a trust with limited resources, we focus our funds for conservation on Objects or Works of Art.
 Please see our Funding Guidelines.

-Idlewild Trust supports projects for young people that have sufficient core training or experience to be ready to start a career, or develop their early career.
-Not all projects we support are for young people that have been formally trained at, for example, dance, art or drama school or music college; however, we then expect young people’s experience to be highly relevant and valuable.
+Idlewild Trust supports projects for people that have sufficient core training or experience to be ready to start a career, or develop their early career.
+Not all projects we support are for people that have been formally trained at, for example, dance, art or drama school or music college; however, we then expect people’s experience to be highly relevant and valuable.